Skip to main content

 Skip User Reviews

-• Not a true simulator; gameplay consists mainly of repetitive mini-games.
+• Not a true simulator; gameplay consists mainly of repetitive mini-games and lacks depth.

-• Short main story that can be completed in a couple of hours.
+• Short main story that can be completed in a few hours, leading to limited replay value.

 • story